Jumpscale/ays_automatic_cockpit_based_testing/cockpit_testing/Framework/Driver/README.md

   -b BPNAME, --bpname=BPNAME
                         blueprint name
   --no-clone            clone development repo
+  -u ACCOUNT, --use-account=ACCOUNT
+                        use a specific account

 ```
-So, If you need to execute a specific blueprint, you have to add its full name after -b and if you don't need to clone the repo, Just use --no-clone parameter.
+If you need to execute a specific blueprint, you have to add its full name after -b.
+If you don't need to clone the repo, Just use --no-clone parameter.
+If you need to use a specific account add its name after -u  and in this case, Driver won't delete this account.

 * Check logs in log.log file.
 * The results will be documented in testresults.xml file.